Last Updated on: 8th October 2023, 07:31 pm

 What Plants Are Safe for Tortoises To Eat?

-Here are some tortoise-safe plants you can grow inside a tortoise’s enclosure:
+Here are some tortoise-safe plants you can grow inside an enclosure:

 Lemon balm (Melissa officinalis) is a leafy herb from the mint family.
 The leaves have a mild citrus scent with a calming effect.